Convert Kilocalories per Hour-Square Meter-Celsius to Watts per Square Meter-Kelvin

 When do you need to convert between Kilocalories per Hour-Square Meter-Celsius and Watts per Square Meter-Kelvin?

-The SI unit of heat-transfer coefficient h — the constant of proportionality between heat flux and temperature difference in Newton's law of cooling (q = h·ΔT).
+The SI unit of convective heat-transfer coefficient h (ISO 80000-5 §5-11) — the constant of proportionality between surface heat flux and the fluid-to-surface temperature difference in Newton's law of cooling (q = h·ΔT).
 Kilocalorie per Hour-Square Meter-Celsius and Watt per Square Meter-Kelvin are both heat transfer coeff units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.